-- 1. The right to inspect and review the student's education records. - 2.
-The right to request the amendment of the student's education records. - 3.
-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that the Act and the regulations authorize disclosure without consent. - 4.
-The right to file with the U.S. Department of Education a complaint concerning alleged failures by the institution to comply with the requirements of the Act and the regulations. - 5.
-The right to obtain a copy of the institution's student record policy.
+1. The right to file with the U.S. Department of Education a complaint concerning alleged failures by the institution to comply with the requirements of the Act and the regulations.
+The name and address of the office that administers FERPA is:

+Family Policy Compliance Office U.S. Department of Education 600 Independence Ave., SW Washington, DC 20202-4605

+- 2. The right to inspect and review the student's education records. - 3.
+The right to request the amendment of the student's education records.

+4. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that the Act and the regulations authorize disclosure without consent.